NVIDIA/NeMo-Curator/nemo_curator/scripts/classifiers/README.md

     --device "gpu"
 ```

 Additional arguments may be added for customizing a Dask cluster and client.
-Run `fineweb_nemotron_classifier_inference --help` for more information.
+Run `fineweb_nemotron_edu_classifier_inference --help` for more information.

 #### Content Type Classifier DeBERTa Inference